Dog stretching

 This is normal.
 You do it too.
 No cause for worry here.
 Just enjoy it.

-Stretching in praying position.
+Stretching in a praying position.

 Possible health issues